tiagodeluna/study-notes/AWS/README.md

 ## Introduction

-There are different Ways of make your application available:
+There are different ways of make your application available:
 - Private Server
     + Buying and maintaining a server requires a high cost
     + The server may not meet the demand for access required on your system after some time
 - Hosting Service
     + Hiring a server also requires considerable costs and a contract
     + If there is a problem with your hosting provider's infrastructure, your application will be offline
-- Make it available using Cloud Computing
+- Cloud Computing
     + Allows you to balance costs
     + Offers high availability and flexibility